I sometimes think Korean women add new steps to their skincare routine just for the sake of it.

 No wonder they have to apply 12 hydrating products afterwards.
 There’s cleansing your skin and there’s stripping it bare.

-I think it’s just a ploy to get you to buy cleansing wipes (because who would ever turn to them otherwise?)
+I think it’s just a ploy to get you to buy cleansing wipes (because who would ever turn to them otherwise?).

-What The Heck Is Triple Cleansing?
+What Is Triple Cleansing?

 A 3-step cleansing routine.

-First cleanse: use a cleansing wipe (they call it cleansing tissue to make it sound more effective + gentler) to remove stubborn impurities on the skin, like waterproof mascara and longlasting foundation.
+First cleanse: Use a cleansing wipe (they call it cleansing tissue to make it sound more effective + gentler) to remove stubborn impurities on the skin, like waterproof mascara and longlasting foundation.

-Second cleanse: massage an oil-based cleanser to remove oil-based impurities, such as makeup and excess sebum.
+Second cleanse: Massage an oil-based cleanser to remove oil-based impurities, such as makeup and excess sebum.
 Rinse off.

-Third cleanse: when your face is still wet, massage a water-based cleansing foam to remove water-based impurities.
+Third cleanse: When your face is still wet, massage a water-based cleansing foam to remove water-based impurities.
 Rinse it off.

 Pay your face dry.